teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 }
 ```

 A `ParserStateContext` encapsulates a parsing operation on streaming input.
 It contains an `IParser<TChar,T>` that parses the text, a `ParserState` to keep track of the parser's state, a `ParserCompletionState<T>` to keep track if parsing has finished, a buffer to store the input characters, and the logic to make them all work together.

-It implements the `IBufferWriter<TChar>` interface to allow writing characters very efficiently and with zero copies.
+Parser state contexts implement the `IBufferWriter<TChar>` interface to allow writing characters very efficiently and with zero copies.
+When the streaming input ends, the `CompleteInput` method makes it known to the context.
+The `Advance` and `CompleteInput` methods automatically call the `Run` method which usually redirects to an `IParser`.

 Parsing streaming input with a `ParserStateContext` can be done like this: